 Full professor at the University of Ottawa's School of Rehabilitation Sciences.
 She is one of the founders of the GReFoPS.
-She is co-holder of the University of Ottawa and Montfort Knowledge Institute Research Chair in Francophone Health in Ontario.
+She is co-holder of the University of Ottawa/Institut du Savoir Montfort Joint Chair on the health of Francophones in Ontario.
 She has developed an extensive research program on access to French-language health services for Francophone minority communities and active offer training for university students.